What does .io mean: When to use it, pros and cons, and more

 Conclusion

-The .io domain used to be one of the country-code TLDs only, specifically for Indian Ocean sites.
+The .io domain used to be one of the country-code TLDs only, specifically for the geographic region of the British Indian Ocean Territory.
 However, it is no longer country-specific as Google acknowledges it as a generic top-level domain, serving a much broader audience.

 Many people see .io as the right domain name extension for their tech businesses, referring to the input/output in the computing process.
 Meanwhile, others buy it to make a more creative and relevant domain utilizing a different TLD.

-Despite its higher cost, lower trust rating, and complex history, .io domains provide greater availability and a shorter name.
-It also helps people associate .io sites with tech startups or companies, even without seeing the content
+Despite its higher cost, lower trust rating, and complex history, .io extension provides greater domain availability and a shorter name.
+It also helps people associate .io websites with tech startups or companies.

-We hope this article will help you decide whether to use the .io domain for your website.
-Make sure you register the domain while it is still available via a reputable registrar or a hosting provider together with a hosting plan.
+Hopefully, you will now have an easier time deciding whether to use the .io domain for your website or no. If .io fits your needs, make sure you register the domain while it is still available via a reputable registrar or a hosting provider, together with a hosting plan.

 Learn More About Domain Names